gggliuye/VIO/docs/Android/UnityCameraRender.rst

 Whole Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The whole process structure and a time circle is shown here.
 (It will be better if I use Capella, but nobody appreciate it here in the company.
 They always "plan" things without a clear guide, total different from what we had done in France.
-HaHa, nobody will read this anyway.)
+Nobody will read this anyway.)

 .. image:: structure.PNG
    :width: 80%